 Compound sliding miter sawHardware stores are full of big compound sliding miter saws.
 But before you buy one, ask yourself, how often do you need to cut miters on stock wider than a non sliding miter saw can handle?
 For the few times you have to do that, it's probably better to use a circular saw.
-The complicated mechanism of a compound sliding miter saw makes them less rigid.
-Which means an expensive compound miter saw may not make as clean a cut as a non-sliding miter saw for a third of the price.
+The complicated mechanism of a compound sliding miter saw makes them bulky and less rigid.
+Which means an expensive compound miter saw may not make as clean a cut as you can with a table saw sled.

 Do everything combination machinesAvoid machines that can be converted from one machine to another.
 The ShopSmith is a prime example of such a machine.
 Multi purpose machines are usually good at one or two functions, but other aspects are compromised.
 But the real problem is that every time you need to switch functions, you need to convert the machine.
 And the cost of these machines is usually high enough that you could get several single function machines for the same price.

 Pre-built workbenchIf you want to get into woodworking, a good project to tackle is building your own workbench.
 It's really not that hard.
 So if building your own workbench is a bit too much work, or too intimidating, then take a step back and examine whether you really want to get into woodworking.
 This may be different if your goal is to cut silhouettes of kittens out of plywood with a scrollsaw, but I wouldn't call that sort of activity "woodworking".